-Click here to download a copy of the preliminary schedule, which now includes times for all open paper panels, awards, and sponsored events.
+Click here to download a copy of the conference schedule, which includes times for all sessions, awards, and sponsored events.
 To read more about our featured keynote speakers, please consult their bios here.

 The conference team has organized a series of exciting performance opportunities throughout the conference, including the following: